 No direct conflicts of interest between the Fund and the Advisor exist.
 Fort Pitt has an Asset Management group which is made up of the portfolio management, research and trading staff of the firm.
-Dan Eye and Carter Henderson serve as the Co-Portfolio Managers of the Fund; however, all investment decisions are discussed by the Asset Management group prior to implementation.
-The Co-Portfolio Managers rely on the members of the Asset Management group in formulating trades for the firm's equity strategies, which includes the Fund.
+Dan Eye serves as the sole Portfolio Manager of the Fund; however, all investment decisions are discussed by the Asset Management group prior to implementation.
+The Portfolio Manager relies on the members of the Asset Management group in formulating trades for the firm's equity strategies, which includes the Fund.